The longest holdout in Apple's iPad family - the iPad Air 2 - has finally been updated after nearly five years.

 The most prominent change in the new model, which launched last month and reverts to the iPad Air name, is its larger 10.5-inch display with True Tone technology - it will adjust its colours to be consistent with ambient lighting, unlike the iPad Air 2's 9.7-inch display.

-In addition, this fully laminated display comes with an anti-reflective coating and a wider palette and is nearly 20 per cent brighter than the iPad Air 2's display.
+In addition, this fully laminated display comes with an anti-reflective coating, a wider palette and is nearly 20 per cent brighter than the iPad Air 2's display.
 While it lacks the ProMotion technology or 120Hz refresh rate of the high-end iPad Pro line, it is gorgeous to look at and very responsive to taps and swipes.

 The display also supports the first-generation Apple Pencil ($138).
 Using the pressure-sensitive stylus to draw or sketch on the display is like using a real pencil.